It’s an exciting but difficult time for change.

-If you’ve ever driven anywhere, you more than likely know what it’s like to be caught in traffic.
+If you’ve ever driven anywhere, you probably know what it’s like to be caught in traffic.
 Sometimes there is no worse feeling than being stopped on the highway.

 What I like to do in those situations at times is to get off the highway and take the side streets to my destination.